Last Updated on 17 December, 2020 by Veronica

 If you start in Chicago, traveling to Chicago from Europe has some advantages, like the trip is shorter and it’s a direct flight, no scales, so you arrive in the USA in 8 hours approx.

-The good thing about beginning the route from Chicago is that you arrive with all your strength and you can take advantage of the time you have to know the city, to pick up the rental car/motorcycle and to have breakfast or lunch at Lou Mitchell’s Restaurant (a mandatory stop for those we make Route 66).
+So you can take advantage of the time you have to know the city to pick up the rental car/motorcycle and have breakfast or lunch at Lou Mitchell’s Restaurant (a mandatory stop for those who drive Route 66).

 Los Angeles Route 66

-One of the disadvantages is that you lose hours and without noticing it is one hour less, and perhaps you arrive behind schedule at some site just because you forgot to discount an hour.
+One of the disadvantages is that you lose hours without noticing it is one hour less, and perhaps you arrive behind schedule at some site just because you forgot to discount an hour.

-First, we toured the West Coast, and then, in Los Angeles, we started route 66 to Chicago.
 Our trip doesn’t finish there.
 We continued to Niagara Falls and ended up in New York City (It was a month-long trip).

-Side trips on this trip
+Side trips on Route 66

 Route 66 Itinerary day by day